adiopApi/hello/README.md

 # hello
-Hello World repository on GitHub.
+Hello World repository from Adiop API on GitHub.